-Shrink wrap the stack of Christmas cards you received this year so you can save them for that project you have planned to put all of them together from past years.
+Shrink wrap the stack of Christmas cards you received this year so you can protect them until you are ready for that project you have planned to put all of them together from past years.
 Oh, “so many somedays”!

 Second, take a picture of the inside of your storage tote before you seal it up!

-Last big idea I have for storing your Christmas treasures this year is to buy these plastic bags at IKEA.
+The last big idea I have for storing your Christmas treasures is to buy these plastic bags at IKEA.

-Well, I’ve help you procrastinate long enough.
-Hopefully, I’ve also given you some inspiration to make your Christmas packing a little easier this year and finding those decorations and unpacking a little easier next year as well.
+Well, I’ve helped you procrastinate taking down those decorations long enough.
+Hopefully, I have inspired you to try these storage tips so your Christmas packing will be a little easier this year and finding those decorations and unpacking next Christmas will be much easier.